aidanconnolly/ga-ds829-statistics-in-python/README.md

 ## Learning Objectives

 After this lesson, students will be able to:
-- **Compute** dot products, matrix multiplications, and vector norms by hand and using NumPy.
 - **Code** summary statistics using NumPy and Pandas: mean, median, mode, max, min, quartile, inter-quartile range, variance, standard deviation, and correlation.
 - **Create** basic data visualizations - including: scatter plots, box plots, and histograms.
 - **Describe** characteristics and trends in a dataset using visualizations.
 - **Describe** the bias and variance of statistical estimators.
 - **Identify** a normal distribution within a dataset using summary statistics and data visualizations.

+## Optional Learning Objectives

+- **Compute** dot products, matrix multiplications, and vector norms by hand and using pandas.

 ---